-- Title insurance: Title insurance protects the purchaser and the lender in the event a future problem is found with the title.
+- Title insurance: Title insurance protects the buyer and the lender in the event a future problem is found with the title.
 Once the title examination is completed, the closing attorney prepares an opinion on the title that is offered to a title company for the issuance of a title binder, which is preliminary to obtaining title insurance.
-Title insurance is an option of the purchaser in a real estate closing in which the purchaser does not have to get financing through the bank or mortgage broker, but is a requirement for most all lenders at the time or purchase or refinance of real estate.
+Title insurance is optional for the purchaser in a real estate closing if he or she does not have to get financing through the bank or mortgage broker; is a requirement for most all lenders at the time of purchase or refinance of real estate.
 From the purchaser’s prospective, title insurance is highly recommended to insure the purchaser on the title, with regard to claims of interests, rights and liens against the subject property being purchased.
 It is reasonably affordable and worth the expense.
 From the lenders perspective, it is a requirement because the lender seeks every assurance that it has secured its first lien position on the property, and the policy is there to stand behind that lien position.
 This may be handy for the lender as well if it does not intend to service the loan, and plans to sell its note to another company to service that was not in the picture at the time of closing on the loan.